Skip to content

 For some applications, it is critical to accurately synchronize your Neon with another clock.
 That could be from a second Neon device, an external sensor, or a computer you use for stimulus presentation.

 Therefore digital clocks regularly readjust themselves by syncing to a master clock over the internet every other day or so.
-Two freshly synced clocks should have <~20 ms of an offset.
-From there, the offset increases in the order of a couple 10s of milliseconds per hour.
-After 24 hours it may reach about 1 second.
+Two freshly synced clocks should usually have <10 ms of an offset, sometimes even <3 ms. From there, the offset increases at different rates, depending on Operating System and other factors, with Linux (e.g., Ubuntu) exhibiting the most stable timing and the least drift.
+After 24 hours, the drift can reach about 700ms to 1 second.

 Force Syncing to the Master Clock on Demand